Cotton yarn and a rubber sole make this free crochet slippers with flip flop soles pattern perfect for wearing around the house (or even outside!)

 Tie slip knot around smaller hook.
 Insert hook at back of heel (6:00 position) from the top of the flip flop toward the bottom of the sole, grabbing the yarn and pulling through to the top of the flip flop and through the slip knot to attach the yarn to the flip flop.
 Crochet over the tail of this yarn as you work Round 1.

 Round 1: Continuing with smaller hook, sc in each hole around sole, join with a sl st to first sc.
 Do not turn.
 Place marker in first st of round and move it up as you work each round (or just keep track of which sole hole you began in).

 Rounds 2-9: With larger hook, sc in each sc around sole.
 Do not turn.

 Remove marker.
-Place stitch markers opposite each other in the middle of each side of the last round.
+Place stitch markers at 4:00 and 7:00 positions.
 This is where the back heel “lip” of your slipper will taper to.

 Do not turn work, continue with the rest of row 9.

 Row 9 cont: Sc in each sc until 1 st remains before next marked st, sl st in next sc, turn.
 (See photo below.)

 To make heel taper appear smoother, keep working yarn toward the inside of shoe when starting Rows 10-13.
 (See 8:25 mark of video tutorial for example.)